+Alma Potschke Aster\

-New England Aster\ Symphyotrichum novae-angliae
+Symphyotrichum novae-angliae 'Andenken an Alma Potschke'

+Height: 4 feet

-Height: 3 feet Spread: 24 inches
+Spread: 3 feet

-Sunlight: O
+Sunlight: O 0

 Hardiness Zone: 2b

 Other Names: New England Aster, Michaelmas Daisy

 Description:

-This compact mounded selection is a stunner during the late summer months and into the fall; bubblegum pink flowers with yellow centers bloom among dark green foliage; beautiful in borders or fresh cut arrangements
+Upright, vigorous and compact, this fast growing variety is a stunner during the late summer months and into the fall; bright, reddish-pink flowers with yellow centers bloom among dark green foliage; beautiful in borders or fresh cut arrangements

 Ornamental Features

-New England Aster has masses of beautiful pink daisy flowers with yellow eyes at the ends of the stems from early to late fall, which are most effective when planted in groupings.
+Alma Potschke Aster has masses of beautiful pink daisy flowers with yellow eyes at the ends of the stems from late summer to late fall, which are most effective when planted in groupings.
 The flowers are excellent for cutting.
 Its narrow leaves remain dark green in color throughout the season.

 Landscape Attributes

-New England Aster is a dense herbaceous perennial with a mounded form.
+Alma Potschke Aster is a dense herbaceous perennial with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.

 This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
 It is a good choice for attracting butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 - Disease

-New England Aster is recommended for the following landscape applications;
+Alma Potschke Aster is recommended for the following landscape applications;

-- Mass Planting

-- General Garden Use
+- Mass Planting - General Garden Use

-- Naturalizing And Woodland Gardens

-New England Aster flowers Photo courtesy of NetPS Plant Finder
+Alma Potschke Aster flowers Photo courtesy of NetPS Plant Finder

-Planting & Growing New England Aster will grow to be about 3 feet tall at maturity, with a spread of 24 inches.
+Planting & Growing

+Alma Potschke Aster will grow to be about 4 feet tall at maturity, with a spread of 3 feet.
 It tends to be leggy, with a typical clearance of 1 foot from the ground, and should be underplanted with lower-growing perennials.
 The flower stalks can be weak and so it may require staking in exposed sites or excessively rich soils.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.
 As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
 Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant does best in full sun to partial shade.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
+This is a selection of a native North American species.
+It can be propagated by division; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.

-This species is native to parts of North America.
-It can be propagated by division. \ This is a 'special order' plant - contact store for details
+\ This is a 'special order' plant - contact store for details